Odd edge-colorings of subdivisions of odd graphs: Subdivisions of odd graphs

 \section{Subdivisions of odd graphs}

-Recall that $\mathcal{S}$ denotes the class of subdivisions of odd graphs.
-The following proposition is an overture to our subsequent study of the class $\mathcal{S}$ in terms of the value of the odd chromatic index.
-The final product of the study, our main result here, shall be formulated by the end of the article.
+Recall that $\mathcal{S}$ denotes the class of all loopless subdivisions of odd graphs.
+The following proposition is an overture to our subsequent study of $\mathcal{S}$ in terms of the value of the odd chromatic index.
+The final product of the study, our main result, shall be formulated by the end of Section~4.
 As a warm-up, we commence by showing that four colors always suffice for an odd edge-coloring of any member of $\mathcal{S}$.
-Moreover, if necessary at all, the fourth color can be reduced to a single appearance. \begin{proposition} Let $G\in \mathcal{S}$ be connected and non-trivial, let $v$ be a $2$-vertex of $G$ and $e\in E_G(v)$.
+Moreover, the fourth color can be reduced to at most one appearance per component. \begin{proposition} Let $v$ be a $2$-vertex of a connected graph $G\in \mathcal{S}$, and let $e\in E_G(v)$.
 Then $G$ admits an odd edge-coloring with color set $\{1,2,3,4\}$ such that the color class $E_4\subseteq \{e\}$.
-Moreover, if $\chi'_o(G)=4$ then it holds that: \begin{itemize} \item [$(i)$] Every $2$-vertex is internal; \item [$(ii)$] No $2$-vertices are adjacent. \end{itemize} \end{proposition} \begin{proof} If there happens to exist a cut-vertex $u$ of $G$ such that $d_G(u)=2$, then $u$ must be incident with two bridges.
+Moreover, if $\chi'_o(G)=4$ then it holds that: \begin{itemize} \item [$(i)$] Every $2$-vertex is internal; \item [$(ii)$] No $2$-vertices are adjacent. \end{itemize} \end{proposition} \begin{proof} If there exists a cutvertex $u$ in $G$ such that $d_G(u)=2$, then $u$ must be incident with two bridges.
 Consequently, Proposition~\ref{even order} yields odd $3$-edge-colorability of $G$.
 Assuming $(i)$, the vertex $v$ is internal.
-Consequently, the graph $G-e$ is connected and of minimum degree $1$, so it admits an odd edge-coloring with color set $\{1,2,3\}$.
+Therefore, the graph $G-e$ is connected and of minimum degree $\delta(G-e)=1$, so it admits an odd edge-coloring with color set $\{1,2,3\}$.
 By assigning the color $4$ to the edge $e$ we obtain the promised coloring of $E(G)$.
-This proves the first part and, in addition, confirms $(i)$ whenever $\chi'_o(G)=4$.
+This proves the first part and, in addition, confirms that $(i)$ is necessary for $\chi'_o(G)=4$.